njncalub/better-hrep-api/README.md

 ## API Endpoints

-### GET /congress
+### GET /congresses

-Returns a list of all congress sessions, sorted by congress number (descending).
+Returns a list of all congresses, sorted by congress number (descending).

 **Response:**
 ```json